GAU-8 Avenger: Design

-The standard ammunition mixture for anti-armor use is a five-to-one mix of PGU-14/B Armor Piercing Incendiary, with a projectile weight of about 14.0 oz (395 grams or 6,096 grains) and PGU-13/B High Explosive Incendiary (HEI) rounds, with a projectile weight of about 13.3 oz (378 grams or 5,833 grains).
+The standard ammunition mixture for antiarmor use is a five-to-one mix of PGU-14/B armor-piercing incendiary, with a projectile weight around 14.0 oz (395 g or 6,096 gr) and PGU-13/B high-explosive incendiary rounds, with a projectile weight around 13.3 oz (378 g or 5,833 gr).
 The PGU-14/B's projectile incorporates a lightweight aluminum body, cast around a smaller caliber depleted uranium penetrating core.
 In 1979, the Avenger was tested against M47 Patton tanks and caused "severe damage".

 An innovation in the design of the GAU-8/A ammunition is the use of aluminum alloy cases in place of the traditional steel or brass.
 This alone adds 30% to ammunition capacity for a given weight.
 The projectiles incorporate a plastic driving band to improve barrel life.
 The cartridges measure 11.4 in in length and weigh 1.53 lb or more.